 Honours Research: Developed a platform-independent flexible framework for evaluation of different cluster configurations.
 The main focus was to analyze their performance as compared to their energy consumption.

 IT Placement: Developed an automated data collection and analysis software using python for marketing and research purposes.
 Also, worked with state-of-the-art embedded systems used in agricultural research.
+Researched and developed a web-software for visualization and analysis of big data collected by the robot.

+IOT study Tour and Internship in Vietnam): Collaborated with FPT University in Da Nang, Vietnam to develop a smart remote-controlled Arduino powered car with the obstacle detection system.
+Also, worked on Day Leave Management System for GMO Z. Com VNLabs in Vietnam as a DevOps Engineer.

-Researched and developed a web-software for visualization and analysis of big data collected by the robot.and Internship U-the Also, wZ.
-ComGame Development in China: Collaborated with students from Inner Mongolia University, China in developing a working arcade game in 2 weeks as a study abroad program.
+Game Development in China: Collaborated with students from Inner Mongolia University, China in developing a working arcade game in 2 weeks as a study abroad program.
 The game was presented, and our team “Shoreso Plan” received an HD grade in the study tour.

 Developing Internet of Things: Developed a fully functional robot which is controlled by a web page.
 This was developed as a group project with a group of three people.
 Secured HD in the unit.